TheOdinProject/curriculum/nodeJS/express/controllers.md

 });
 ```

-Since we are using `express-async-handler` that chains the `catch` to "catch" whatever error is thrown inside of this function and with the usage of the error middleware that handles all the errors within all the middlewares.
-We don't need to send an error response inside of this function but instead just throw an error!
+Since we are using `express-async-handler`, we don't need to send an error response inside of this function but instead just throw an error. `asyncHandler` automatically catches the thrown error and calls `next()`, passing in the caught error as an argument, which passes control to our custom error handler!

 It will eventually end up in the error middleware where we can also modify: